shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-24-understanding-istio-access-logs.md

 Read more about EnvoyFilter [here](https://istio.io/latest/docs/reference/config/networking/envoy-filter/)

-> Note: Here I am using `request_handle:logCritical` method because by default logLevel us WARN, you could also use `request_handle:logInfo` too if logLevel is changed to Info.
+> Note: Here I am using `request_handle:logCritical` method because default logLevel is WARN for Istio related components, you could also use `request_handle:logInfo` too if logLevel is set to Info.